 Feeling like you’re fighting against the water: Are you constantly trying to overpower the water but feel that you’re fighting a losing battle?

-Swim effortlessly in a smooth, efficient and graceful way: The TI method is revolutionary in the way it conserves energy and allows you to glide through the water in a way other methods can’t compete with.
+Learn how to swim effortlessly in a smooth, efficient and graceful way: The Total Immersion method is revolutionary in the way it conserves energy and allows you to glide through the water in a way other methods can’t compete with.

 Greatly increase your swimming speed and endurance: With greater efficiency and the mastery of technique comes new found speed and endurance that you’d never have dreamed of previously!

-Feel confident swimming in any environment: Whether racing competitively or enjoying a relaxed swim in the pool, the TI method allows you to concentrate on what’s important, without having to ‘fight’ against the water around you.
+Feel confident swimming in any environment: Whether racing competitively or enjoying a relaxed swim in the pool, the Total Immersion method allows you to concentrate on what’s important, without having to ‘fight’ against the water around you.

 Improve vitality and fitness whilst also losing weight: The TI method is an excellent way to keep fit, and will undoubtedly help burn fat and build muscle and strength.